beep-beep-beep-boop/mothreader/readme.md

 # mothreader

-> reader view with coloring that makes it easier to read things (hopefully)
+> color web pages text with a gradient that makes it easier to read things (hopefully)

 ### Build locally